-- 6. Precedence of Amendments over Annexations.
-Sphere of Influence amendments shall precede the Commission's consideration of proposals for change of organization or reorganization. - 7.
-Treatment of Amendment under Spheres of Influence.
-Mono LAFCO will not place territory in an agency's sphere of influence unless the agency can show an immediate need for service by clear and convincing evidence. - 8.
-Demonstrated Need Required.
-An application for amendment to a Sphere of Influence must demonstrate a projected need or (in the case of reduction of the sphere) lack of need for or inability to provide service. - 9.
-Prime Agricultural and Open Space Land.
-Mono LAFCO will not approve amendment proposals involving Sphere expansion which contain prime agricultural or open space land if there is sufficient alternative land available for annexation within the existing Sphere of Influence.
+- Precedence of Amendments over Annexations.
+Sphere of Influence amendments shall precede the commission's consideration of proposals for change of organization or reorganization. - Treatment of Amendment under Spheres of Influence.
+Mono LAFCO will not place territory in an agency's sphere of influence unless the agency can show an immediate need for service by clear and convincing evidence. - Demonstrated Need Required.
+An application for amendment to a Sphere of Influence must demonstrate a projected need or (in the case of reduction of the sphere) lack of need for or inability to provide service. - Prime Agricultural and Open Space Land.
+Mono LAFCO will not approve amendment proposals involving sphere expansion that contain prime agricultural or open-space land if there is sufficient alternative land available for annexation within the existing Sphere of Influence.

-E. DISTRICTS AND SERVICES WHICH ARE NOT GROWTH-INDUCING
+E. DISTRICTS AND SERVICES THAT ARE NOT GROWTH-INDUCING

-The Commission may prepare abbreviated Municipal Service Reviews and Sphere of Influence Updates for agencies and districts providing non-growth inducing services, and where appropriate, determine Sphere of Influence actions to be exempt from the provisions of the California
+The commission may prepare abbreviated Municipal Service Reviews and Sphere of Influence Updates for agencies and districts providing non-growth inducing services, and where appropriate, determine Sphere of Influence actions to be exempt from the provisions of CEOA